Kim Kardashian honored at CFDA awards, calls for inclusivity

 The Kardashians were fully represented at the show, with Jenner, Khloe Kardashian and Kendall and Kylie Jenner watching as their sister accepted her honor.

 “Once upon a time, there was a queen born on the south side of Chicago.
-A queen who was a fear force for good and for beauty and she changed the landscape of fashion just by being her,” Kerry Washington retold the story of Roach’s early life.
+A queen who was a fear force for good and for beauty and she changed the landscape of fashion just by being her,” Kerry Washington said, retelling the story of Roach’s early life.

 He shared with the audience that he was watching the CFDA Awards in 2016 from behind the scenes as Zendaya’s stylist.